New York Marathon 2021

 On the day of the marathon itself, the area around Central Park is completely dominated by the race.
 There are often heavy traffic jams in and around the park caused by road closures and diversions.

 If you want to warm up a bit in the lead up to the race, there are several nice running tours in New York that you can do on the days before.
 For the runners, race day is, of course a very exciting day!
 Personally, I have never taken part in the marathon, so I can’t give any personal experience about the actual running.
-However, what I do know is that at various restaurants throughout the city, participants get discounts on selected meals (mostly those containing lots of carbs), when they show their starting number or medal.
+However, what I do know is that at various restaurants in New York, participants get discounts on selected meals (mostly those containing lots of carbs), when they show their starting number or medal.

 Due to the congestion around Central Park, taking the Hop on Hop off Uptown route is definitely not recommended on Marathon day as it is highly likely that the buses will have trouble with the traffic jams.
 Roughly speaking, the entire area between Columbus Circle and the East River is ‘marathon area’ and therefore will be a lot busier than normal.

 Where to Watch